ONSdigital/csvcubed/external-docs/docs/guides/errors/inspect-command-errors/rdf-graph-load-failed.md

 ## When it occurs

-The inspect command failed to load the input CSV-W json-ld into a RDF graph.
+The inspect command failed to load the input CSV-W into a RDF graph.

 ## How to fix

-Make sure the input CSV-W json-ld is located at the path provided by the `TIDY_CSV_PATH` argument.
+Make sure the input CSV-W is located at the path provided by the `TIDY_CSV_PATH` argument.